ArseniySilin/CSSDuplicates/README.md

 # CSSDuplicates
 Match all duplicated values in your CSS files.
-This parser can be helpful if you want to check out each duplicated css values in your project and then put it as one global varibale in one file.
+This parser can be helpful if you want to check out each duplicated css value in your project and then put it as one global varibale in one file.

 # Start
 npm install